Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ## Best Practices for Extensions

-When extending the Package Manager, follow these best practices:
+When extending the Marketplace, follow these best practices:

 ### Maintainable Code